-Put the research from Brain Rules for Baby into practice.
+Interested in putting the research from Brain Rules for Baby into practice?

-Tracy Cutchlow, author of the international bestseller Zero to Five: 70 Essential Parenting Tips Based on Science, was the editor of Brain Rules for Baby.
 She put the research into practice with her own spirited daughter and saw great results.
 Now, as a licensed coach, she helps parents find calm and confidence with their children.
 If Brain Rules for Baby is the why, Zero to Five is the how.
-(Infant uncertainty, toddler tantrums, preschooler power struggles: you’ve got this!)

 Below, Tracy shares some tips to get you started off on the right foot.
-You can sign up on the Zero to Five website for more parenting tips that work.
+You can also sign up directly for more parenting tips that work.

 Speak with your baby in a certain way, new research shows, and your baby is far more likely to pick up on language.
 The difference is big — more than double the vocabulary by age 2.